omgnetwork/plasma-contracts/plasma_framework/docs/contracts/Merkle.md

 **Merkle**

-Library for working with Merkle trees.
+Library for working with Merkle trees

 ## Functions